 Not all stocks are eligible for margin trading.
 The broker usually provides a margin list that specifies which stocks can be traded on margin.
 These stocks are selected based on their volatility and liquidity.

-The interest rate charged on borrowed funds can significantly impact an investor’s profitability.
+The MTF interest rate charged on borrowed funds can significantly impact an investor’s profitability.
 High interest rates can reduce the profit potential, especially if the securities do not appreciate as expected.

 Costs in margin trading are not limited to interest payments.
 Other costs, such as brokerage fees, platform charges, and risk management tools, should be factored into the total cost of the margin trading facility.